Skip to Content

 Orbital directionCounter-clockwise (as seen from north)

 What it represents: Perihelion currently occurs around January 3rd.
 In about 10,000 years, it will occur in July.
-The PERIHELION-OF-EARTH tracks this slow rotation of the perihelion point around the Sun.
+This point tracks the slow rotation of Earth’s perihelion direction around the Sun.

 How the Motions Interact